Travel Update

 5. Greenland

 Greenland is an island nation that’s part of the Kingdom of Denmark, but it sits much closer to North America geographically.
-Here you can expect a landscape of unspoilt beauty with frozen tundra, floating icebergs, and wide horizons.
+Here, you can expect an unspoilt landscape with frozen tundra, floating icebergs, and wide horizons.

 One of Greenland’s treasures is its people.
 Don’t forget to meet the locals and learn about the Inuit heritage.
-There are specific excursions and tours you can book to connect with Greenlanders and discover their culture.
+You can book excursions and tours where you’ll get to connect with Greenlanders and learn more about their culture.

 Midnight sun

-Between June and August, you’ll experience a phenomenon called the “midnight sun”, when the sun doesn’t fully set.
-This is thanks to Greenland’s location in the Arctic.
+Between June and August, you’ll experience a phenomenon called the “midnight sun” when the sun doesn’t fully set.
+This is thanks to Greenland’s northerly latitude and location in the Arctic Circle.

 people standing at viewpoint by the icy sea